-ICHL 103 Japanese III for Hospitality and Tourism Industry
+ICHL 103 Japanese III for Hospitality and Tourism Industry Prerequisite(s): ICHL 102

-Elements of fundamental grammar and basic vocabulary allowing students to express, request, and understand basic information, read simple short texts, and write at a simple-sentence level related to basic interactions with customers, clients, and colleagues in the tourism and hospitality industry.
+Elements of fundamental grammar and basic vocabulary allowing students to express, request, and understand basic information, read simple short texts, and write at a simple-sentence level related to basic interactions with customers. clients, and colleagues in the tourism and hospitality industry.
 Continuation of level 2 - ICHL 102.

-ICHL 104 Japanese IV for Hospitality and Tourism Industry
+ICHL 104 Japanese IV for Hospitality and Tourism Industry Prerequisite(s): ICHL 103